ThiagoSchetini/datalake-manager/README.md

     + PT-BR transactions
     + sm validation

+For user (hard) tests:

+    + sm with no or empty required fields
+    + sm with wrong types

 For future versions:

     + Fields will be optional (choose)
     + cobol/positional in
     + tunning on YARN

+Auto tests implementations:

+    + coverage with tests

 ### requirements
 Up and running environment: